cryptoman0702/DogeOHM-DAO/README.md

-# VAULT PROTOCOL DAO
+# DOGE OHM DAO

-VAULT PROTOCOL DAO is a decentralized protocol based on the DOGE token — collateralized and backed by the Vault Protocol DAO.
+DOGE OHM DAO is a decentralized protocol based on the DOGE token — collateralized and backed by the DOGE OHM DAO.
 Doge will be the reserve currency of BSC.

 ## Local Development